foundry-rs/book/src/tutorials/foundry-docker.md

 We will cover both, but let's start by taking a look at interfacing with foundry using docker.
 This is also a good test that your local installation worked!

 We can run any of the `cast` [commands](/reference/cast.html) against our docker image.
-Let's fetch the latest block information.
+Let's fetch the latest block information:
 ```sh
 $> docker run foundry "cast block --rpc-url $RPC_URL latest"
 baseFeePerGas        "0xb634241e3"